 We have experienced, and expect to continue to experience, media, legislative, governmental, regulatory, investor and other third-party scrutiny of our decisions.
-Any scrutiny, inquiry, investigation or action, including regarding our data privacy, copyright, content or other practices, product changes, product quality, litigation or regulatory action or regarding the actions of our employees, Pinners or advertisers or other issues, may harm our brand and reputation.
+Any scrutiny, inquiry, investigation or action, including regarding our data privacy, copyright, content, employment or other practices, workplace culture, product changes, product quality, litigation or regulatory action or regarding the actions of our employees, Pinners or advertisers or other issues, may harm our brand and reputation.
 In addition, scrutiny of other companies in our industry, including of their impact on user "screen time" or their content policies or data privacy practices, could also have a negative impact on our brand and reputation.
 These concerns, whether actual or unfounded, may also deter Pinners or advertisers from using our service.

+Adverse publicity, whether or not accurate, relating to events or activities attributed to us, our employees, third party vendors, or our advertisers, or to social media platforms in general, may tarnish our reputation and reduce the value of our brand.
 If we fail to promote and maintain the "Pinterest" brand or preserve our reputation, or if we incur excessive expenses in this effort, our business, revenue and financial results could be harmed.